gaverhae/okku/README.md

 If the path does not begin with a "/", Okku will automaticall add "/user/" in front of it.

+# Roadmap

+- 0.1.1: Refactor ``okku.core``, add tests, add documentation.
+- 0.2.0: Add support for using Java (and Akka?) classes as Actor templates
+- Wait for lots of bug reports and feature requests...

 # License

 Copyright (C) 2012 Gary Verhaegen.